How South Korea woke up to the shortest martial law in history

 “Facing record-low approval ratings due to the country’s rising inflation and the regularity of scandals during his presidency, Yoon tried to see an escape route,” Chun added.
 “But his plan had no legitimate justification and wasn’t fully thought out first.”

-The result: Yoon, whose popularity ratings have dropped to 25 percent in recent polling.

-plummeted to 25 percent in recent polling, oversaw the shortest-lived martial law in the country’s history.
+The result: Yoon, whose popularity ratings have dropped to 25 percent in recent polling, oversaw the shortest-lived martial law in the country’s history.

 It’s a history chequered with such proclamations – but only invoked in the past during military dictatorships.
 Those decades of military rule ended only in 1988, after years of struggle for democracy, including during the Gwangju uprising, a mass protest that broke out on May 18, 1980, in the southern city of Gwangju.
 Hundreds of protesters were feared killed in a crackdown by security forces.